Konnyaku (Konjac) | What is it and how do you use it? [Complete guide]

 - Add miso paste and stir until dissolved.

-Here are some ideas for healthy sweet treats that will make the perfect complements for your meals.
+Here are some ideas for healthy sweet treats that’ll make the perfect complements for your meals.

 - 1 10g package konnyaku jelly powder